JayAreP/flex/README.md

 # Create a new SDP using available cnodes and mnodes
 New-FLEXClusterSDP -cnodes 2 -mnodeSize Small -name "My SDP 2"

+# Create a new SDP using available cnodes and mnodes, this instructs flex to first create the required nodes.
+This is a one-line SDP creation from nothing.
+New-FLEXClusterSDP -cnodes 2 -mnodeSize Small -name "My SDP 3" -generateNodes

 # Use the bespoke REST handler for quick REST call modeling:
 Invoke-FLEXRestCall -method GET -API v1 -endpoint 'pages/nodes'